 Mariel Kessel, MACollege Division

-Mariel Kessel has worked in education for over fifteen years.
-She began her career working in MBA admissions at Columbia Business School but found her passion for working with adolescents in her most recent role as associate dean for undergraduate admissions at Princeton University where she helped to identify the right candidates for admissions.
-Using the many years spent reviewing admission materials, she has enjoyed her work helping students to apply to college and university with a focus on fit.
+Mariel Kessel has worked in the education field for over fifteen years.
+She began her career working in MBA admissions at Columbia Business School.
+After several years there, she moved on to become Associate Dean for undergraduate admissions at Princeton University, where she worked to identify the right candidates for admissions.
+It was at Princeton that Mariel discovered her passion for working with adolescents.
+She used her vast knowledge of the admission process to help students apply to colleges and universities with a focus on best fit.

-Mariel understands the stress and pressures around the admissions process and seeks to build strong relationships with her clients to help them identify goals and create plans and structure to achieve those goals.
-One of her favorite things to do is to help students find their voice in the process and to understand that this process is as much about them choosing a school as being admitted to one.
-Mariel has worked with students who attend competitive schools from around the world and she has a solid grasp of different curriculums and the unique challenges facing students.
+Mariel understands the stress and pressures around the college admissions process.
+Building strong relationships with her clients at Smart City Kids, Mariel works closely with them to identify goals and create plans and structure so they can achieve the goals they set for themselves.
+One of her favorite things about her job is to help students find their voice in the process.
+Working with Mariel, students come to understand that the process is as much about them choosing a school as being admitted to one.
+Mariel has worked with students who attend competitive schools from around the world.
+She has a solid grasp of a wide variety of curriculums available to students, and she is well-equipped to help students face the unique challenges ahead of them.
 Mariel holds a B.A. from Smith College and a M.A. from Columbia University.
-In her spare time, Mariel enjoys hiking and reading.
+Mother to two small children, Mariel enjoys hiking and reading In her spare time.

 At Smart City Kids, we believe that with direction and information, parents can navigate the school application process.
 Toward that end, we: